Iannen/DbAdmin/README.md

 This project was [an ungraded obligatory assignment](https://github.com/Iannen/DbAdmin/blob/main/DAT107%20obl3%20v%C3%A5ren%202023.pdf) at Western Norway University of Applied Sciences (HVL) for the course 'DAT107 Database Systems'

-It was developed as a collaborative effort of group 26 in the spring of 2023, group member initials are CH, TS and EAH (They have not been contacted about this republish as of this writing).
+It was written as a collaborative effort of group 26 in the spring of 2023.
 (For bookkeeping purposes, Previous repo -> https://github.com/h671420/DAT107_Oblig3 -> private)

 ## The Republish